halibjs/halib/README.md

 that was from the ground up developed using ES6 JS, to be used in ES6 module.
 The library itself is __one ES6 module__, it provides __named exports__ exporting function expressions (fat arrow functions).

-> node: v10.0.0 or later is required
+> node: v10.0.0 or later is needed to run all files below.

-> web: Es6 module may not run in some older browsers
+> web: Es6 modules may not run in some older browsers.

 ## Installation and use